-Interview with Naweed Akram, the CEO of Vocably [2023]
+Continue Reading Interview with Neeren Patki, the CEO of AddToTheList [2022]

 Hi.
 Thank you for having me.
 My name is Naweed Akram, and I am based out of Bahrain.
 I am a Solutions Architect by the day working for a reputable alternative asset management firm, and a hobbyist developer in my spare time.
 My day job involves exploring innovations and trends in the Fintech space for my employer, and implementing them with help from partners.
 But deep down, I still feel like a developer [in my heart].
 I am very passionate about technology and mobile development in particular.
 And thats the reason I founded my company XGENO Software 7-8 years ago, and have been using it to evangelize Microsoft platforms.
 I contribute to open source projects.
 I build mobile applications and publish to app stores.
 All of this just as a hobby.